mafintosh/turbo-json-parse/README.md

 If you trust your input setting `unsafe` to `true` will gain you extra performance, at the cost of some important validation logic.

-If you have the underlying buffer, set `buffer` to true and pass the buffer instead of of the string to parse`
+If you have the underlying buffer, set `buffer` to true and pass the buffer instead of the string to parse

 ```js
 const parse = compile(..., {buffer: true})